 3. Vision and Goals.
 Based on comments received through the public involvement process, draft vision statements and goals were developed for each topic area and presented to the Advisory Committee and the general public.
-The public
+The public "voted" for their top priority

-Ideas are recorded on a map at the first open house "voted" for their top priority goals at the second open house in September 2012.
+Ideas are recorded on a map at the first open house